 “Cruise tourism and tourism generally are of economic importance to the development of the Federation.
 It provides employment and education opportunities, increases quality of life, (helps with) improvements in infrastructure and promotes development and economic growth,” he said.

 “Construction of the second cruise pier will positively impact the ‘Grass Root Economy’ in particular as passenger expenditure will have a cascading effect on the economy which begins with tourists spending money with taxi drivers, hair-braiders, craft vendors and restaurants, which then permeates throughout the rest of the economy,” Minister Liburd added.
 The importance of this also turns attention onto the quality of training of the workforce who will be involved in the construction.
 Websites such as www.whsmoreskills.com.au can provide training services (such as working in confined spaces) for those employed to work in these environments.
+If you are a company that wants to make working in construction easier for your employers you might want to check out something like this industrial automation website.

 The construction of the pier is expected to take 18 months to complete and when complete Port Zante will be able to accommodate three Oasis class vessels.